 Derald De Young came to Calvin from St. Olaf College in 1978.
 Upon his arrival, Dr. De Young aspired to raise the standards and heighten the visibility of the Calvin Band.
 He engaged in recording projects, including the production of four Calvin Band CDs.
 Dr. De Young also reinstated touring opportunities, traveling within the surrounding region as well as to different parts of North America.
 For instance, the Calvin Band has completed tours in Florida, California, Washington, Colorado, and Canada.
 In 1991, the Calvin Band completed its first international tour on a trip to Eastern Europe, where they performed in various Hungarian Reformed Churches.
-The Calvin Band has been blessed with the financial resources and community support which have allowed them to continue this particular musical ministry during the past decade; they returned to Hungary in 1996 and 1999.
+The Calvin Band was blessed with the financial resources and community support that allowed them to continue this particular musical ministry; they returned to Hungary in 1996 and 1999.
 In 2002, the Calvin Band expanded their tour to include such neighboring countries as Poland and the Czech Republic.
-The most recent international touring opportunity was in 2004, which included stops in Hungary, Romania, Austria, and the Ukraine.

 After 28 years of dedicated service, Dr. De Young retired from Calvin College in the spring of 2005.
 In a special concert, the Calvin Band premiered three pieces that were commissioned in his honor.
 Each piece was written by a former student of Dr. De Young from the institutions where he had taught during his career.
 Fred Sturm from Lawrence University (Rainier: The Mountain that was God), Timothy Mahr from St. Olaf College (Longs Peak: Mountain Prayers), and Jed Koops from Calvin College (Kilimanjaro) all contributed works for this event.